Behula

-Behula (বেউলা beula, বেহুলা) is a protagonist in the Manasamangal genre of Assamese, Angika and Bengali medieval epics.
+Behula (বেহুলা), also spelled Bihula (बिहुला), Beula (বেউলা), is a protagonist in the Manasamangal genre of Assamese, Angika, Bengali and Bhojpuri medieval epics.
 A number of works belonging to this genre were written between the thirteenth and eighteenth centuries.
 Though the religious purpose of these works is to eulogise the Hindu goddess Manasa, these works are more well known for depicting the love story of Behula and her husband Lakhindar (or Lakshindar or Lakshmindara).

 Legend

 Usha, the daughter of Daitya king Banasura, fell in love with Aniruddha, the son of Pradyumna and grandson of Lord Krishna.
 After their marriage they were reborn as Behula and Lakshindar in their next life and again married each other.

 Behula was the daughter-in law of Chand Sadagar of Champaknagar.
 According to history, two beautiful Apsaras of the heavens, Usha and Aniruddha were cursed by the gods as per the plan of Devi Manasa and sent to earth as Behula and Lakshinder - Behula as the only daughter of Saybene (or Sayven of Ujaninagar) and Lakshinder as the seventh son of Chand Sadagar.

 Chand Sadagar was a great devotee of Lord Shiva and for certain reasons, hated Devi Manasa.
 In order to obtain the position of a goddess in heaven, Manasa had to get "anjali" by the right hand of Chand Sadagar - the Bhaktasreshto.
 However, Chand vowed to never give anjali to Manasa by his right hand (which he used for giving anjali to Shiva only).
 To get an anjali from him, Manasa took away the lives of his six sons who died from poisonous snake bites (Devi Manasa had absolute power over all snakes).
 These deaths further infuriated Chand Sadagar, who vowed to save his last son Lakhinder in any way possible.
 Chand got to know about Behula, whose horoscope spoke that she could never be widowed.
 He then got Lakshinder married with Behula, and also had an iron palace built without any holes in it, to ensure that no snake could enter it.